MewsSystems/gitbook-connector-api/guidelines.md

 ## Authentication

-**The demo environments listed below are completely public and NO REAL DATA should be used for any reason.
-Failure to comply with these guidelines can result in immediate suspension of the connection or denial of certification.**

 Each Mews environment (e.g. demo, production) requires a different set of tokens.
 Please use the tokens below to connect to the Mews Demo environments.
 To sign into the system, use the following credentials:
 * **PlatformAddress** - https://demo.mews.li
 * **Email** - connector-api@mews.li